ShopTalk: Where consumers’ loyalty lies

 Whether through key chain cards or smartphone apps, loyalty and rewards programs seem to be everywhere.
 In addition to the discounts and rewards they provide consumers, loyalty programs are also valuable to the retailers that sponsor these programs.
 By making customers feel recognized and appreciated, they encourage return business.
 Retailers, in turn, can focus their attention (and dollars) on attracting new clients while better retaining existing customers.
 Considering that new client acquisition costs five times more than existing customer retention, the business case for loyalty programs is compelling.

 Loyalty rewards programs are also a treasure trove of information about consumer behavior.
 By analyzing what customers have bought in the past, retailers can help recommend or predict future purchases.
 Vantiv and Socratic Technologies conducted a survey of 500 consumers to learn more about loyalty rewards programs and the customers that are using them.
 Here are the results.
+Read all the data on consumer buying behavior.

 9 out of 10 survey respondents belong to a loyalty rewards program